jedward225/Notes/README.md

-  In order to keep up with the fast-changing AI world and grasp some basic info of this field, I've attended several lectures as well as reports given by some experts and students/researchers.
-This file acts as a notebook for me personally.
-This term, unfortunately, I lost some pages in my notebook.
-And I find it quite neccessary to update and keep trace of my notes.
+  In order to keep up with the fast-changing AI world and grasp some basic info. of this field, I've attended several lectures as well as reports given by some experts and students/researchers.
+This repository acts as a notebook for me personally.
+About my motive for this sharing?
+Actually, this term, unfortunately, I lost some pages in my notebook, and thus it's a pity that I cannot review them any more.
+So I find it quite neccessary to post them online and keep trace of my notes.
 Meanwhile, I find it a great opportunity to share my notes here on Github.

   And I'd like to recommend some platforms where I get access to these kinds of lectures&sharing: